david-abell/JZCarpentryVT/README.md

 - prototyped with Figma: [JZ Carpentry Prototype](https://www.figma.com/file/ETWAvlJzF8x60tOen8LSKq/JZ-carpentry?node-id=496%3A170)

-- I used feature branches and Pull Requests for build stability: [Link to example PR]
+- I used feature branches and Pull Requests for build stability: [example PR](https://github.com/david-abell/JZCarpentryVT/pull/15)
 - npm package management.
 - wicg-inert for out of focus content.
 - bigPicture for a simple, mobile friendly picture gallery.
 - lozad for lazy image loading.
 - eslint and prettier for code formatting.
 - parcel for bundling and build deployment
-- deployments through netlify actions (https://happy-albattani-62afb4.netlify.app/).
+- deployments through netlify actions.

 ## How to navigate this project